 Abstract

+A competition is considered a stressful situation since it causes physiological and emotional changes in the responses of athletes and consequently influences their performance.
 The aim of our study was to investigate competitive anxiety and heart rate variability (HRV) in professional eSports athletes, comparing the responses before and after matches based on whether they won or lost.
 We hypothesized that victorious players would display more favorable autonomic and anxiety-related responses after the matches compared to those who were defeated.

 Methods